Financial advice

 "I believe I have enough resources to shift to part-time work, but I need an outside opinion."

-"I bought a deferred annuity many years ago.
+"I bought a deferred annuity years ago.
 Should I keep the policy, replace it, or cash it in?"

 "A broker spread my money over two dozen funds.
 How do I make sense of this portfolio?"